AP6YC/AdaptiveResonance.jl/README.md

 Pkg.add("AdaptiveResonance")
 ```

-You may also add the package directly from GitHub to get the latest changes:
+You may also add the package directly from GitHub to get the latest changes between releases:

 ```julia
 ] add https://github.com/AP6YC/AdaptiveResonance.jl
 ```

+## Implemented Modules

+This project has implementations of the following ART (unsupervised) and ARTMAP (supervised) modules:

+- ART
+  - **DDVFA**: Distributed Dual Vigilance Fuzzy ART
+  - **DVFA**: Dual Vigilance Fuzzy ART
+  - **GNFA**: Gamma-Normalized Fuzzy ART
+- ARTMAP
+  - **SFAM**: Simplified Fuzzy ARTMAP
+  - **FAM**: Fuzzy ARTMAP
+  - **DAM**: Default ARTMAP

+In addition to these modules, this package contains the following accessory methods:

+- **ARTSCENE**: the ARTSCENE algorithm's multiple-stage filtering process is implemented as `artscene_filter`.
+Each filter stage is exported if further granularity is required.
+- **performance**: classification accuracy is implemented as `performance`
+- **complement_code**: complement coding is implemented with `complement_code`.
+However, training and classification methods complement code their inputs unless they are passed `preprocessed=true`.
+- **linear_normalization**: the first step to complement coding, `linear_normalization` normalizes input arrays within [0, 1].

 ## Structure